brianach/plassy/README.md

 ## <h1>Design and Planning</h1><br>

 The website is designed inspire curiousity, nostalgia and adventure.
-It is designed as three main pages but features a center page that takes the visitor into a more engaging experience with the subject by the use of four pages that give more information in realtion to the specific timepoints in the chronology.
+It has three main pages and a central history page that takes the visitor into a more engaging experience with the subject by using additional pages containing more information in realtion to the specific timepoints in the chronology.

 <br>

 ### <h2>Color</h2><br>

 I chose a sepia inspired color scheme but also one that is in harmony with the subject in terms of tone and feel.
 The colors and transparent text backgrounds are closely matched to the rust tones in the subject matter.
+I chose the second transparent color to improve contrast on the hero image cover text.

 ![Color sampling](doc/design/cover-text-transparency.png)

-Initially I wanted to incorporate the idea of a historical timeline using skewed and staggered pictures with basic information below and above each year.
+Initially I wanted to incorporate the idea of an historical timeline using skewed and staggered pictures with basic information below and above each year.
 However I wasn't able to impletent this in testing to allow for different screen sizes so I abandoned the idea in favour of a simpler layout based on and incorporating some of the code from the Love Running project.
 I may revisit this idea after I gain more experience and skills in web development. <a href="https://codepen.io/brianach/pen/eYjZgYm" target="blank">Code Snippet</a>

 ![Previous Idea](doc/scrapped.png)